AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 ## AppsFlyer Meta Quest Unity SDK integration

-AppsFlyer empowers gaming marketers to make better decisions by providing powerful tools to perform cross-platform attribution.
+Integrate your Meta Quest Unity app or game with AppsFlyer to measure the performance of campaigns marketing these apps.

-Game attribution requires the game to integrate the AppsFlyer SDK that records first opens, consecutive sessions, and in-app events.
+Game attribution and user measurement require the game to integrate an AppsFlyer SDK that records first opens, sessions, and in-app events.
 For example, purchase events.
-We recommend you use this sample app as a reference for integrating the AppsFlyer SDK into your Unity Meta Quest game.

 <hr/>

 ## Prerequisites
 - Unity 2021.3.16f1
-- The Oculus SDK - follow the [Oculus SDK for Unity integration guide](https://developer.oculus.com/documentation/unity/unity-gs-overview/).
+- The Oculus SDK: Follow the [Oculus SDK for Unity integration guide](https://developer.oculus.com/documentation/unity/unity-gs-overview/).
-- Oculus Quest 2 Headset
+- Oculus Quest 2/3 Headset

 ## AppsflyerModule - Interface